-In January 2004 I had my first encounter with Schmiedefeld.
+I had my first encounter with Schmiedefeld in during a visit in January.
 There was heavy snowfall and the streets were lined by walls of snow.

 Later, when it cleared up a little bit I saw many tourists who obviously came to this village for winter sport.
 It is well known for that.
 Another advantage of the location of Schmiedefeld in the Thuringian Forest is its proximity to the "Rennsteig", the famous hiking path.

 At this time I was not interested in any winter sport.
 I was alone and did not have any equipment or adequate clothing with me.
 But I really loved the drive along the snow covered trees in direction Suhl after I had finished my lunch.

 My first target was the tourist office where I met really nice German speaking people.
 One lady who understood English was in vacation.

 I learned that Schmiedefeld can be traced back to the year 1406.
 Mining of iron ore was the reason for the settlement.
 I heard here again the name "Crux".
 I had previously visited a little museum, called the "Schwarze Crux". (see our web site).

 The steel was needed by the booming weapon industry in Suhl until the 17 th century.